Pioneer K-pop idol Yang Joon-il makes an unlikely comeback | The Japan Times

 “I didn’t really think I was ahead of my time,” Yang insisted.

-But University of California, Berkeley sociology professor John Lie disagrees, calling him a “pioneering public figure of nonmacho, almost gender-bending presentation of self.”
+University of California, Berkeley sociology professor John Lie calls him a “pioneering public figure of nonmacho, almost gender-bending presentation of self.”

 Yang’s big break came three decades after he first began performing.